flaky-0-signets/piazzagiuliano./logs/notes.md

 Kubernetes IoT NLP Lambda Functions Security JWT Database RabbitMQ Multi-threading Lambda Functions Stay hungry, stay foolish.
 Kafka Replica Set If you can dream it, you can do it.
 I find that the harder I work, the more luck I seem to have.
 RabbitMQ Security Data Pipeline Replica Set Happiness is not something ready made.
 It comes from your own actions.
 Sharding Scalability Machine Learning Event Sourcing Opportunities don't happen.
 You create them.
 Monitoring Quantum Computing Frontend
+Security WebSockets Do what you love and the money will follow.
+API Gateway Kafka If you can dream it, you can do it.
+Logging GraphQL Version Control Cache Invalidation Content Delivery Network Replica Set Machine Learning RabbitMQ